Heart failureCardiomyopathy; Congestive heart failure

 Patients have a structural heart abnormality -- seen on echocardiogram or other imaging tests -- but no symptoms of heart failure.
 Abnormalities include left ventricular hypertrophy and low EF, asymptomatic valvular heart disease, and a previous heart attack.
 In addition to the treatment guidelines for Stage A, the following types of drugs and devices may be recommended:

 - Angiotensin-converting enzyme (ACE) inhibitors are recommended for all patients with reduced EF to prevent heart failure.
-ACE inhibitors are also recommended for patients who have a history of heart attack.
+ACE inhibitors are also recommended for many people who have a history of heart attack.
 Angiotensin-receptor blockers (ARBs) are appropriate for patients who cannot tolerate ACE inhibitors.

-- An implantable cardiac defibrillator (ICD) may be appropriate for patients who have had a heart attack at least 40 days prior and have reduced LVEF.
+- An implantable cardiac defibrillator (ICD) may be appropriate for people who have had a heart attack at least 40 days prior and have reduced LVEF.

 Patients have a structural abnormality and current or previous symptoms of heart failure, including shortness of breath, fatigue, and difficulty exercising.
 Treatment includes those for Stage A and B plus: